GPT-5.3-Codex for Code Review: The Speed Machine | 2026 Deep Dive

 Option 1: ChatGPT Pro or Plus GPT-5.3-Codex is included in ChatGPT paid plans.
 You can use it through the web interface or via IDE integrations that support ChatGPT.
 This works for individual developers but does not scale for team-wide code review automation.

 Option 2: Git AutoReview flat pricing Git AutoReview includes GPT-5.3-Codex access at $14.99/team/month (flat rate, not per-user).
 This covers GPT, Claude, and Gemini — all three models for one price.
-No usage limits on the Pro plan.
+No usage limits on the Team plan.

 Option 3: BYOK (when API available) Once OpenAI releases the GPT-5.3-Codex API, Git AutoReview will support BYOK (Bring Your Own Key).
 You will connect your OpenAI API key, and Git AutoReview will route requests directly to OpenAI.
 You pay OpenAI's API costs directly based on usage.